 Skip to content

-Insertion sort is a simple sorting algorithm that works very much like the process of manually sorting a deck of cards.
+Insertion sort (insertion sort) is a simple sorting algorithm that works very similarly to the process of manually organizing a deck of cards.

-Specifically, we select a pivot element from the unsorted interval, compare it with the elements in the sorted interval to its left, and insert the element into the correct position.
+Specifically, we select a base element from the unsorted interval, compare the element with elements in the sorted interval to its left one by one, and insert the element into the correct position.

-Figure 11-6 shows the process of inserting an element into an array.
-Assuming the pivot element is base, we need to move all elements between the target index and base one position to the right, then assign base to the target index.
+Figure 11-6 shows the operation flow of inserting an element into the array.
+Let the base element be base.
+We need to move all elements from the target index to base one position to the right, and then assign base to the target index.

 Single insertion operation